coralogix/terraform-provider-coralogix/CONTRIBUTING.md

 Running examples
 ---------------------
-Navigate to one of the example directories and initialize the Terraform configuration files.
+Navigate to one of the example directories or create your own terraform file, and initialize the Terraform configuration files.
+For running the build provider, change the source of the provider to locally/debug/coralogix (`source  = "locally/debug/coralogix"`).
 ```sh
 $ cd examples/rules_group
 $ terraform init